microsoft/pxt-arcade/docs/skillmap/puzzle/puzzle1.md

 ``||game:show long text [" "] [bottom]||`` block and
 snap it into the end of the **on start** container.

-🔲 Enter your challenge message into the empty text box.
+🔲 Enter a message into the empty text box to challenge the user to guess a number between 1 & 5.